top of page

 18. How confident do you feel about your ability to find a new job or career opportunity if you decide to leave your current role?
 What skills or resources can you leverage to enhance your job search?

 Finally, remember it's okay to feel uncertain.
 Trust that the clarity will come.
 Wishing you health, happiness and career fulfillment.
 PS.
 If you would like some support with your career aspirations and development, with me as your coach, there are some opportunities available right now.
-The Leadership Lounge is now open!
+Salon X 2025 is now open for applications!
 Up to $10K in bonuses available.
-CLICK HERE The Intensive is now open (earlybird + bonuses still available) CLICK HERE I currently have one place available for Private 1:1 Coaching CLICK HERE
+CLICK HERE The Australian Intensive is now open (earlybird still available) CLICK HERE I currently have one place available for Private 1:1 Coaching CLICK HERE

 bottom of page